-Yes, it’s chock-full of ingredients.
+Yes, it's chock-full of ingredients.
 Picking up the final, baked loaf is akin to picking up a concrete brick.
-I mean, with the barley porridge alone we’re inching our way toward the title of construction worker rather than baker.
+I mean, with the barley porridge alone, we're inching our way toward the title of construction worker rather than baker.
 But!
-Much the same way a piece of jewelry has some value associated with its heft so does this nourishing bread.
+Much like a piece of jewelry has some value associated with its heft, so does this nourishing bread.
 And believe me, while the overall loaf feels heavy in hand, each slice eats light and airy.

 This is a same-day recipe (well, except for the overnight levain build).
 I do recommend sticking to that schedule: I found an overnight, cold proof adds in more sourness than I desired.
 Let's talk about flour.

 I choose freshly milled hard white wheat as the majority grain in this recipe because I find it's mild flavor (compared to red wheat) just works so well in pan bread.
 I milled the white wheat first thing in the morning with my Mockmill 100 grain mill and left it out to cool before using it in my mix.